lichingngamba/talk_to_page/README.md

 > [!TIP]
 > Using Makefile

-> RUN `make start` to start the agent for the first time
+- RUN `make start` to start the agent for the first time

-> RUN `make run` to restart the agent
+- RUN `make run` to restart the agent

-> Project will be available at http://localhost:8501
+- Project will be available at http://localhost:8501

 > [!TIP]
 > Using Doker

-> `docker build -t talk-to-page:latest -f Dockerfile .`
+- `docker build -t talk-to-page:latest -f Dockerfile .`

-> `docker run -p 8501:8501 talk-to-page:latest`
+- `docker run -p 8501:8501 talk-to-page:latest`

-> Project will be available at http://localhost:8501
+- Project will be available at http://localhost:8501

 > [!TIP]
 > Using pip

-> pip install .
+- pip install .

-> CMD `start`
+- CMD `start`

-> Project will be available at http://localhost:8501
+-Project will be available at http://localhost:8501

 ## Flowchart
 ![flowchart](media/flowchart.png)